afelix-95/mslearn-databricks/Instructions/DS-07-Machine-learning-in-production.md

+---
+lab:
+    title: 'Train a scalable Machine Learning Model using Azure Databricks'
+---

-# Exercise 07 - Train a scalable Machine Learning Model using Azure Databricks
+# Train a scalable Machine Learning Model using Azure Databricks

 ## Objective
 Train a scalable machine learning model using Azure Databricks to predict customer churn based on a sample dataset.